-- Light Industrial uses are those industries which are substantially enclosed in buildings and exhibit reasonably high performance standards and whose operations are not considered offensive because of heat, smoke, noise, dust, odours, and heavy transportation facilities usually associated with general industrial concerns.
-For the purposes of this Plan, such uses include warehousing, light manufacturing and assembly, laboratory and research facilities, offices, communication facilities, printing and publishing establishments, building supply yards or other similar uses. - ii) General Industrial uses are those industries whose operations may be offensive by virtue of heat, smoke, noise, odour, dust, and heavy transportation requirements.
-These include such facilities as the manufacturing and processing of primary metal products, wood and paper products, rubber, plastic and adhesive products, chemical products, food processing plants, assembly plants, bulk storage of petroleum products, contractor yards, maintenance yards, utility functions, and public works depots or other similar industrial uses and activities.
+i) Light Industrial uses are those industries which are substantially enclosed in buildings and exhibit reasonably high performance standards and whose operations are not considered offensive because of heat, smoke, noise, dust, odours, and heavy transportation facilities usually associated with general industrial concerns.
+For the purposes of this Plan, such uses include warehousing, light manufacturing and assembly, laboratory and research facilities, data centres, cannabis production facilities, offices, communication facilities, printing and publishing establishments, building supply yards or other similar uses.

+ii) General Industrial uses are those industries whose operations may be offensive by virtue of heat, smoke, noise, odour, dust, and heavy transportation requirements.
+These include such facilities as the manufacturing and processing of primary metal products, wood and paper products, rubber, plastic and adhesive products, chemical products, food processing plants, data centres, energy production, waste management recycling and transfer stations (but not landfills), cannabis production facilities, assembly plants, bulk storage of petroleum products, contractor yards, maintenance yards, utility functions, and public works depots or other similar industrial uses and activities.